-- Visually check that your Heated bed is not badly damaged or does not have exposed traces (photo n.1)
+- Visually check if your Heated bed is not badly damaged or does not have exposed traces.

-- Check out that your Heated bed thermistor is properly attached under the Golden Kapton tape (photo n.2 & 3)
+- Check if your Heated bed thermistor is properly attached under the Golden Kapton tape.

 - Loosen Heated bed connectors on the miniRAMBO board.
 Simply open the miniRAMBO box and un-plug and re-plug the connector.

-The best and easiest way is to take a hair dryer and blow hot air at the Heatbed.
+The most effective and the easiest solution is to take a hair dryer and blow hot air at the Heatbed.
 During this process just check if there is any temperature change on the LCD.
-If there is a change it means your thermistors are working.
+If there is a change it means that your thermistor is working, which means that the heater is damaged.
 If there is no change at all, your thermistor is defective.

 Remove the printed cover at the back left of the heated bed and check following.